Inclement weather and public health effort to curb COVID-19 suspend District programs and services this week

 To prevent mosquitoes from emerging when the weather warms, all residents should eliminate stagnant water weekly around the home.
 Mosquitoes can lay eggs in a container as small as a bottle cap and complete their life cycle in about seven days.

 SGVMVCD also urges residents to use CDC-recommended mosquito repellent when outdoors.
-Any repellent that contains active ingredient DEET, oil of lemon eucalyptus, Picaridin or IR3535 is effective against mosquito bites.
+Any repellent that contains active ingredient DEET, oil of lemon eucalyptus (or PMD), Picaridin or IR3535 is effective against mosquito bites.

 SGVMVCD is one of five vector control districts in Los Angeles County.
 Year-round, the agency monitors stagnant water sources, such as gutters, storm drains, channels and non-functional swimming pools.
 The agency also routinely monitors populations of adult mosquitoes using traps and tests groups of adult female mosquitoes for the presence of West Nile virus (WNV) and other mosquito-borne diseases.
 In addition, submitting wild birds, such as crows, for testing can provide insight into the spread of WNV.